-Adam Silverman, MD, is the Director of the Center for Global Health at Connecticut Children’s Medical Center in Hartford, Connecticut.
+Dr. Silverman is the Director of the Center for Global Health at Connecticut Children’s Medical Center in Hartford, Connecticut.
 In addition, he is the Co-Founder of Pediatric Critical Care in Resource Limited Settings (PCCiRLS), a global community of pediatric critical care providers who develop training material for practitioners in resource-limited areas.

 As part of this work, Dr. Silverman was awarded a CHEST Foundation grant in 2017 to fund the French translation of educational material for pediatric critical care courses in Haiti—the poorest country in the Western Hemisphere, according to the Council on Foreign Relations.
 Dr. Silverman knew the English-language instructional books would be a barrier for his French-speaking colleagues, and leaving Haiti for medical education is difficult.

 When he received the grant, Dr. Silverman and his associates began the rigorous process of translation and verification of the content for clarity and accuracy.
 A team of physicians transported hundreds of pounds of manuals on planes in huge duffel bags rather than risk shipping.